Anko (Red Azuki Bean Jam)

 The taste of Anko vaguely resembles that of marron glacé.

-If you enjoyed the Anko (red Azuki bean jam), try other Japanese cuisine recipes:
+If you enjoyed Anko (red Azuki bean jam), also try other Japanese cuisine recipes:

 Mochi filled with anko and banana

 Want to make white bean jam?
-If you’re not familiar, click here.
+If you don’t know it, click here.

-If you are interested in other ethnic recipes, check out the “FROM ABROAD” section in the Home page menu
+If you are interested in other ethnic recipes, take a look at the “FROM ABROAD” section in the Home page menu

 My Social Channels!